yldio/asap-hub/docs/demo-studio/FINDINGS.md

 ---

+## F-009 (P1, fixed) The encoder image had no `rsvg-convert`

+**Observed.** The image installed Alpine's `librsvg`, which ships the library but not the command line tool. `which rsvg-convert` in the built image found nothing.

+**Why it matters.** Title cards and banners are rasterised from SVG by `rsvg-convert`, so every render carrying text would have failed inside the container, while passing every test and every local run on a machine that happens to have the tool.

+**Fixed.** The image installs `rsvg-convert` (which pulls librsvg with it), and the build now asserts that every binary a job needs is present, so a missing one fails the image build rather than the first render.
+Verified by rendering a timeline with a title card, a banner and a slide transition inside the container: 1920x1080 at 30fps with the text exactly as the preview draws it.

 ## F-008 (P1, fixed) The join failed on every real render: audio format and timebase

 **Observed.** Running the renderer against real files, the three per-clip encodes succeeded and the